Sloan Foundation funds two-year pilot open source program office at UC Santa Cruz

 Maltzahn summarized: “The Open Source Research Experience is the kind of OSPO program we want: inclusive and easy to engage with, highly rewarding, scalable across multiple UC campuses, well-aligned with the goals and desires of stakeholders, and increasing in value with the number of contributors.”

-For more on the OSPO and how it works, check out the new introduction video and the recent feature published by the Red Hat Research Quarterly.
+For more on the OSPO and how it works, check out the recent feature published by the Red Hat Research Quarterly.